HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Introduction

 \paragraph{Main contributions.}

-We propose \model~for aerial view synthesis from a single image.
+We propose \model~for aerial view synthesis, guided by text and a single input image.
 Our method leverages text-to-image diffusion models for prior knowledge and does not require any 3D or multi-view data.
+Since explicitly specifying camera details in text descriptions isn't always possible, similar to prior work on text-based viewpoint generation~\cite{ruiz2023dreambooth,kothandaraman2023aerial}, we consider any generated image with a significantly higher viewpoint and altitude compared to the original image to be an aerial view. \model~fuses techniques from classical computer vision and information theory within a stable diffusion backbone model to guide the synthesis of the aerial-view image.
+The key novel components of our algorithm include:

-Moreover, our method performs {\em test-time} finetuning and hence does not require any additional training, it is easily generalizable to any in-the-wild image.
-The key novel components of our algorithm include: \begin{enumerate} \item {\bf Test-time finetuning}: We first prepare the text-image embedding space by sequentially optimizing the text embedding and the diffusion model on the input image and its inverse perspective mapping in its close vicinity.
-Such a mechanism enables the model to learn the characteristics of the input image while acquiring adequate variance to generate aerial views. \item {\bf Mutual Information Guided Inference}: To generate the aerial view of the image using its text description, we propose a mutual information guidance formulation.
-Mutual information guidance steers the content in the generated aerial view towards the input image by maximizing the information content between the probability distributions of the input image and the generated aerial image, without imposing any pixel-to-pixel matching constraints between the two images with vastly different viewpoints. \end{enumerate}
+\begin{enumerate} \item {\bf Test-time optimization}: This step enables the model to acquire the characteristics of the input image, while maintaining sufficient variability in the embedding space for aerial-view synthesis.
+We condition the embedding space by sequentially optimizing the CLIP text-image embedding and the LoRA layers corresponding to the diffusion UNet on the input image and its Inverse Perspective Mapping (IPM) homography transformation in close vicinity.
+In addition to creating variance, IPM provides implicit guidance towards the direction of transformation for aerial-view synthesis. \item {\bf Mutual Information Guided Inference}: This step generates a semantically consistent aerial-view image while accounting for viewpoint differences.
+Unlike conventional approaches~\cite{bansal2023universal,epstein2024diffusion} that rely on restrictive pixel-level constraints (often ineffective for different viewpoints), we propose a mutual information vastly guidance formulation.
+Mutual information guidance, rooted in information theory, ensures consistency between the contents of the generated image and the input image by maximizing the information contained between the probability distributions of the input image and the generated aerial image. \end{enumerate}